emilianoregazzoni/Brasileirao-Data-Project/README.md

 My dataset combination here: https://www.kaggle.com/datasets/regazze/brasileirao-2003-2022

+Also I created a new column called "Percentage win" that means the amount of points each team reached every tournament.
+Since 2003 Brasileirao, not every edition has the same amount of matches.
 After this step, I have all information needed for start with the process.

 ## Process